Dinoclaro/DT_objdet_train/DT_ros/README.md

 ## About the Directory

-This directory contains the ROS agent to run the YOLOv5 model and the Braitenberg controller.
-This ROS agent is based on the ROS-agent for the `object-detection` learning experience (lx) and runs within the `duckietown-lx` environment.
+This directory contains the ROS agent to run the YOLOv5 model and the Braitenberg controller as Duckietown compliant Docker image.
+This ROS agent is based on the ROS-agent for the [object-detection](https://github.com/duckietown/duckietown-lx/tree/mooc2022/object-detection) learning experience (lx) and runs within the [duckietown-lx](https://github.com/duckietown/duckietown-lx) environment.

 ## Prerequisites